onap/policy-parent/docs/development/devtools/testing/csit.rst

 -----------------------------------

 In that case, no changes required on docker-compose files, but commenting the tear down of docker containers might be required.
-For that, edit the file `run-project-csit.sh` script and comment the following line:
+For that, run the `run-project-csit.sh` script with `--no-exit` flag:

 .. code-block:: bash

-  # source_safely ${WORKSPACE}/compose/stop-compose.sh (currently line 36)
+  cd ~/git/policy/docker
+  ./csit/run-project-csit.sh <component> --local --no-exit
+  # or
+  ./csit/run-project-csit.sh <component> --no-exit # will download images from nexus3 server

 This way, the docker containers are still up and running for more investigation.